hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 saveenv
 ```

-and flash image with the `upgdimage`
+And flash image with the `upgdimage`.

 **ImageB**: